If you're looking for instructions and guidelines related to legal, security, and compliance concerns, go to Google

 Go to the next step to continue.

-You can add up to 10 expressions, but you need to individually add and save them.
+You can add up to 10 expressions.
+Each expression must individually added and saved.

 From the list, specify whether any or all conditions must match to trigger what happens to the message.
 For example, if you select If ANY of the following match the message, any matching condition can trigger the consequence to the message.

 From the list, choose what you want to specify for the expression:

 File type—Select the attachment types to include.
 You can also enter a custom file type to look for matches based on that file type.

 Note: For your protection, file types that are considered to be executables are automatically rejected.
 To see a complete list of extensions, see File types and extensions supported in expressions.

 File name—Enter an attachment name that you want to include.
 Any part of an attachment file name is returned as a match, whether it's upper or lowercase.

 Message size—Enter, in megabytes, the size limit for messages.
 The size is in megabytes.
 The size includes the message body and all attachments.
 (This is the raw size of the entire message.
 Because of the encoding overhead, the raw message size can be up to 33% larger than the native size of the message and attachments